 The dignity of any man or woman does not proceed from his or her capacities alone.
 Our humanity does not come from our usefulness in this world.
 We are humans because of the fundamental uniqueness of each human life.
 This uniqueness does not come from the uniqueness of a capacity or function.
 Rather, it comes from the unique way each human life is lived.

-The brain-damaged child may not be able to perform the tasks that a “bright” monkey can, but in the same manner, a “bright” monkey also cannot render the joy of parenthood, for instance, in the basic recognition that there is a human life out there that is a value in itself, because, however difficult the condition, it is one life that cannot be replaced.
+The brain-damaged child may not be able to perform the tasks that a “bright” monkey can, but in the same manner, no monkey can render the same joy to parents that only a human child can, for instance, in the recognition that there is a human life out there that is a value in itself, because, however hard the condition might be, it is one life that cannot be replaced.
 On the other hand, there can be many “bright” monkeys.
-The judgment that a “bright” monkey is better than a brain-damaged child is therefore misplaced.
+The judgment that Singer's bright monkey is better than a brain-damaged child is simply morally implausible.

 Against Singer, it can be said that there is nothing wrong with speciesism.
 Speciesism is not like racism.
 The reason is simple.
 People, even if of another color or race, are endowed with human dignity.
 They are humans and should therefore be treated justly.
 While it is not find objectionable that we should minimize the pain and suffering of animals, assessing the issue from the point of view of equality is not valid.